openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Verifiers MUST validate the VP Token in the following manner:

 1. Determine the number of VPs returned in the VP Token and identify in which VP requested VC(s) are included, using the Input Descriptor Mapping Object(s) in the Presntation Submission.
 1. Validate the signature of each of the VP(s) passed in the VP Token.
-1. Confirm that the VC(s) meet all criteria sent in the Presentation Definition in the Authorization Request.
+1. Perform the checks on the Credential(s) specific to the Credential Format (i.e., validation of the signature(s) on each VC), if applicable.
-1. Validate signature(s) on each VC(s).
+1. Confirm that the returned Credential(s) meet all criteria sent in the Presentation Definition in the Authorization Request.
-1. Perform the checks required by the Verifier’s policy, based on the set of trust requirements such as trust frameworks it belongs to, such as revocation checks.
+1. Perform the checks required by the Verifier’s policy based on the set of trust requirements such as trust frameworks it belongs to (i.e., revocation checks), if applicable.

 # Wallet Invocation {#wallet-invocation}